francetr/times-2dfilter/Rapport.md

 ### 2.1.
 Convolve
 In order to assess the convolution costs in term of time processing, we used the benchmark method described previously.
 We found no significant difference in terms of image type for the processing.
 However regarding image size, we found that the more pixels are present in the image the more times it takes to achieve convolution process.
 This seems logical since there are more calculation to perform in order to convolve the entire image.

 We then compared the results between ImageJ results obtained from a precedent study (data not shown) and those coming from this study (Figure X).
 We determined that the processing time is quite similar to ImageJ plugin `Real_Convolver` while using a web browser and JS (~140 ms for a 1920x1080 image vs 120 ms for the JS implementation).
 This could possibly be explained by the fact that current JavaScript engines have been extremely optimized since this technology is widely used on the web.
+This still looks surprising since Java is a compiled language while JS is not.

 <center><img src = "./img/convolve/bench_times_convolve.png" width=600> </img></center>